|Home Animals About Us Contact Us|

 A FINAL NOTE

-All For One Pet Rescue makes significant efforts to ensure that all of our adoptable pets are in good health and temperament and to provide our adopters with the most accurate information regarding the pet's age, breed, potential size, etc. However, animal rescue is an inexact science, so much of this information is based upon information we receive from the shelters, rescues, or individuals from whom we receive the animals, or from our own extensive experience with animals.
+All For One Pet Rescue makes significant efforts to ensure that all of our adoptable pets are in good health and temperament and to provide our adopters with the most accurate information regarding the pet's age, breed, potential size, etc. However, animal rescue is an inexact science, so much of this information is based upon information we receive from the shelters, rescues, or individuals from whom we receive the pets, or from our own extensive experience with animals.

-With regard to an animal's health, we observe a minimum quarantine period for any animal that comes into our rescue.
+With regard to an pet's health, we observe a minimum quarantine period for any pet that comes into our rescue.
 All of our adoptable pets are vaccinated and seen by a veterinarian prior to adoption, however, there is always a possibility that an undetectable illness or condition may be present or incubating at the time of adoption.
 Included with your adoption is a Wellness Visit for your new pet at one of our participating veterinarians.
-This visit must be used within seven (7) days of the adoption and is offered for your peace of mind and protection.
+This visit must be completed within seven (7) days of the adoption and is offered for your peace of mind and protection.